BUFFINGTON: Benton the bigot

 All of those comments preceded Benton's attempted take-down of Lewis.

-Benton began his Lewis diatribe by suggesting he really hadn't been a good congressman.
+Benton began his infamous diatribe by suggesting Lewis really hadn't been a good Congressman.

 "I have never read a significant piece of legislation that passed with his name on it," Benton said of Lewis' Congressional record.

-The comment came as Benton defended keeping the Alexander Stephens statue in the Congressional building rather than replacing it with a statue of Lewis.
-(Stephens was the vice president of the Confederacy.)
+The comment came as Benton defended keeping the Alexander Stephens' statue in the Congressional building rather than replacing it with a statue of Lewis, as has been suggested.
+(Stephens was the vice president of the Confederacy who defended slavery in his famous "Cornorstone speech" of 1861.
+Stephens said of the Confederacy's basis: "(The) cornerstone rests, upon the great truth that the negro is not equal to the white man; that slavery subordination to the superior race is his natural and normal condition.")

-It was after that Benton made his dismissive comment that Lewis' fame came from "getting conked on head" and "milked that for 50 years."
+It was after that Benton said Lewis' fame came from "getting conked on head" and "milked that for 50 years."

 Both Johnson and Fischer agreed.